joshuar/go-hass-agent/docs/agent/extending.md

 ## Adding OS support

 - The intention of the agent design is to make it OS-agnostic.
-- All OS specific code should go under `internal/sensors` and using filename suffixes such as `filename_GOOS_GOARCH.go`.
+- Most OS specific code for fetching sensor data should likely be part of the device package and using filename suffixes such as `filename_GOOS_GOARCH.go`.
-- In general, you'll need to implement the functionality required for each of the worker functions the agent runs, that pull/push data to Home Assistant.
+- You'll need to implement the functionality required for each of the worker functions for getting sensor data the agent runs, that pull/push data to Home Assistant.
 Specific details are further in this document.
+- For some OSes, you might need some code to initialise or create some data source or API that the individual sensor fetching code uses.
+  - For example, on Linux, a DBus connection is used for a lot of the sensor data gathering.
+- In such cases, you should pass this through as a value in a context.
+This context should be created in the `agent.Run()` function, before the agent itself is created with `agent.New(ctx)`.
+You can then pass your context initialised with whatever you need to the latter and it will propagate through the agent code.
+- Then, when you need access to your data/APIs, just fetch it from the context value as needed.

 ### Worker Implementation Details